tricodex/waterworld_policy_evolution/README.md

 ## Project Structure

 - `ga.py`: Implements a genetic algorithm for optimizing hyperparameters of SAC and PPO models.
-- `heuristic_policy.py`: Contains a simple heuristic policy for agents in the Waterworld environment.
+- `heuristic_policy.py`: Contains a simple heuristic policy.
 - `main.py`: Main script to execute the training or optimization process, integrating SAC, PPO, and genetic algorithms.
 - `README.md`: This file, providing detailed information about the project.
 - `settings.py`: Configuration settings for the Waterworld simulation environment.

 ## Usage

 To run the project, execute the `main.py` script.
-The script offers options to select the model type and the process to run (training or optimization).
-You can set the `mdl` variable to either `"SAC"` or `"PPO"` and `process_to_run` to `'train'` or `'optimize'`.
-Adjust various settings in `settings.py` to customize the simulation parameters and algorithm hyperparameter space configurations.
+This script provides flexibility to choose the model type and the process to run, which includes training, evaluation, or optimization of models.
+You can set the `mdl` variable to `"SAC"`, `"PPO"`, or `"Heuristic"` and `process_to_run` to `'train'`, `'optimize'`, or `'eval'`.
+Additionally, modify the `settings.py` to customize the simulation parameters and algorithm hyperparameter space configurations for tailored experimentation.

-Example:
+### Example:
-mdl = "PPO"  # Choose "PPO" or "SAC" process_to_run = 'train' # Choose 'train' or 'optimize'
+To run a training session with the PPO model: mdl = "PPO"  # Choose "PPO", "SAC", or "Heuristic" process_to_run = 'train'  # Choose 'train', 'optimize', or 'eval'

+To perform optimization with the SAC model: mdl = "SAC" process_to_run = 'optimize'

+To evaluate using the heuristic policy: mdl = "Heuristic" process_to_run = 'eval'

 ## Algorithms and References